Almost commuting self-adjoint matrices --- the real and self-dual cases: Real -algebras

 \begin{eks} We modeled a reflection on the transpose so of course it is a reflection, and $\Re(M_n(\C), T) = M_n(\R)$.

 There is another reflection on $M_{2n}(\C)$.
 If $A \in M_{2n}(\C)$ we let $A_{ij}$ be the $n \times n$ blocks and define

 This is a reflection, and $\Re(M_{2n}(\C), \sharp) = M_n(\H)$, where $\H$ is the quaternions.
-This is an imporant operation in physics, as is dicussed in the survey \cite{zabrodin2006matrix} of applications of random matrices in physics. \end{eks}
+This is an important operation in physics, as is discussed in the survey \cite{zabrodin2006matrix} of applications of random matrices in physics. \end{eks}